OpenLake/canonforces/README.md

 ﻿# Codeforces-Problem-of-The-Day
- Cannonforces is a game to improve your coding efficiency by solving short programming problems with other people, at the same time.
+ Canonforces is a game to improve your coding efficiency by solving short programming problems with other people, at the same time.
 Players share their solutions at the end of a game to help other players improve their coding skills.

 We aim to build a 1 vs 1 coding platform for codeforces.